 If a person has a hematoma, or a collection of blood outside of a blood vessel, they may require surgery to evacuate or reduce it.

-A hypertensive crisis occurs when a person’s systolic blood pressure is higher than 180 millimeters of Mercury (mm Hg) or their diastolic blood pressure is higher than 120 mm Hg, according to the American Heart Association (AHA).
-A sudden or significant increase in blood pressure may cause headaches.
+A hypertensive crisis occurs when a person’s systolic blood pressure is higher than 180 millimeters of mercury (mm Hg) or their diastolic blood pressure is higher than 120 mm Hg, according to the

 Other symptoms may include shortness of breath, nosebleeds, and profound anxiety.